All you need to know about potassium

 We find potassium in virtually all foods, but at varying levels.
 Fruits and vegetables are the main sources of potassium, but significant quantities are also found in beef, chicken, eggs and fish.

-Among the best sources of potassiumThese include pulses (lensesThese include: vegetables (spinach, broccoli, cabbage, squash, mushrooms), avocados, oilseeds (walnuts, almonds, hazelnuts), meat, mackerel, sardines, and possibly dark chocolate in small doses.
+Among the best sources of potassiumThese include pulses (lensesbeans, dried peas, broad beans), vegetables (spinach, broccoli, cabbage, squash, mushrooms), avocados oilseeds (walnuts, almonds, hazelnuts), meat, mackerel, sardines, and possibly dark chocolate in small doses.

 Good sources of potassium are highlighted in bold in the table below: